ailabconsulting/ailabconsulting.github.io/content/_index/items/column1.md

   icon = "fas fa-handshake"
 +++

-Free evaluation of a potential AI value for your business and initial data investigation. <br/> 10 hours
+We will evaluate a potential AI value for your business and perform an initial data investigation. <br/> 10 hours